 Add the homemade mayo to the the milk and apple cider vinegar mixture.
 Stir to combine.

-Next, add the tamari and mustard.
+Next, add the Worcestershire (or tamari) and Dijon mustard.

 Stir to combine.